 Snapshots are used to save the state of a resource at a specific point in time.
 Both disk and virtual machine snapshots are supported.

-To ensure the integrity and consistency of the data, a disk snapshot can be created under the following conditions:
+To ensure data integrity, a disk snapshot can be created in the following cases:

-• The virtual disk is not attached to any virtual machine.
+• The disk is not attached to any virtual machine.

 spec: